gmoratorio/bowling-basic/README.md

 To play Bowling Basic
  * Clone this repo
- * Open index.html either through an http-server or just by running `$ open index.html` in your command line
+ * Open `index.html` either with an http-server or by running `$ open index.html` in your command line

  Have fun!